 As soon as possible!
 If there is even a 1% chance that you would like to loan one of our pools we would recommend completing our booking form.
 If for any reason your situation changes just get in touch and we can amend or cancel your booking.

 4. Which size should I get?

-Both pools are the same depth, so the choice comes down to length/width.
-For women over 5’8″ the Mini pool may feel too small to comfortably assume positions conducive to labour and birth, such as leaning on the sides facing out with legs extended out behind.
-If you would like your partner to join you in the pool, then whatever your height, the Regular pool is more spacious.
-On the other hand, if you have limited space in the room you plan to use, you may be better off with the Mini pool even if you are over 5’8″.
+For women over 5’8″ the BPIAB Mini pool / Standard La Bassine may feel too small to comfortably assume positions conducive to labour and birth, such as leaning on the sides facing out with legs extended out behind.
+If you would like your partner to join you in the pool, then whatever your height, the BPIAB Regular pool / Maxi La Bassine are more spacious.
+On the other hand, if you have limited space in the room you plan to use, you may be better off with the smaller options, even if you are over 5’8″.
 The buoyancy of water will be in effect no matter your height or which pool you choose.
 It is simply the amount of space you may have around you that will differ with which pool you choose.

 5. Do I really need to use a liner?

 Yes!
 There are a number of reasons we ask that everyone uses a liner, including hygiene, ease of use and longevity of the pools.
 As the pools are loaned out several times, each person using a liner extends the life of the pool.
 The liners act as an extra layer of waterproof protection should the pool leak, and also protect the seals of the pool which are the weakest part.
 The liner also makes cleaning up after the birth a much easier task!

 Please return the pool as you would expect to find it: clean, dry and in good working order.
 We rely on people treating the scheme with respect.
 Please pay special attention to the ‘exit point’ after you’ve birthed, and make sure the outer rings are clean there.

 6. What if I no longer need the pool?